 Give Yourself Permission

-Deciding whether or when to divorce is a life-altering decision.
-It takes time and, for most people, a fair amount of emotional angst.
+For most people, it also takes a LOT amount of emotional angst.
 Try to be kind to yourself.

 Still got questions?
 CLICK THE BUTTON BELOW to get your FREE E-Book: Should I Stay or Should I Go?
 How to Decide When You Can’t Decide.